6 Steps to Write a Coaching Log + Free Coaching Log Template

 This is not the time to make detailed notes since you should focus on facilitating the conversation and actively listening to your client.
 You can complete these notes later after the session is finished.

-Define the Next Steps
+5. Define the Next Steps.

 Note the exact steps your client will take before your next session.
 Make sure you read it back to them and ask whether they agree.

-Adjust these actions and their time frame so they can commit to them fully.
-They should challenge your client and move them toward their desired direction without overwhelming them.
 If you see the slightest sign of resistance, discuss it before you close your session.

 This is also where you note down your own action steps.
 For example, sharing an assessment or additional resource as a homework assignment with your client.

 Once your session is complete, you can make additional observations here and note any coaching tools you want to incorporate in your next session.
-You don’t have to write an essay; you can even leave this section blank if you have nothing to add to your coaching log.

-As long as you are clear on your coaching process (and what your brief remarks mean in your log), you can use the template as you see fit.
+As long as you are clear on your coaching process (and what your brief remarks mean in your log), you can use the template as you see fit. remarks mean in your log), you can use the template as you see fit.

 create a coaching log